NAU Department of Dental Hygiene

 Foster student success with NAU dental hygiene competencies.

-Provide oral health services to a variety of populations including the traditionally undeserved.
+Provide oral health services to a variety of populations including the traditionally underserved.

 Provide community service through health promotion activities and education.